-C19 Yes No C19 Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high x school graduation?
+C19 Yes No

+C19 Does your institution allow high school students to enroll as full-time,

+first-time, first-year (freshman) students one year or more before X

+high school graduation?

+, , , , Х

 C20 Common Application Question removed from CDS.
 (Initiated during 2006-2007 cycle)